ahtee/vidhub/README.md

-# JSON Config Generator Application
+# :shipit: JSON Config Generator Application :shipit:

 Allowing customers to generate their application config file for Middleware (Tomcat) to integrate with a Chef Cookbook.
 Built in ReactJS and using the Facebook react boilerplate.